THE 30 MOST BEAUTIFUL VILLAGES IN ANDALUCIA

-The list of towns in Andalusia with charm is increasing in time.
-Every day there are more Andalusian towns that bet to put in value their historical, natural and cultural heritage.
-The objective is to attract national and international tourists.
-The attractiveness of these charming Andalusian villages does not always lie in their religious or civil monuments.
-Although there are many who have beautiful old churches and remains of medieval castles, among other buildings of interest.
-The urban structure of these Andalusian towns is usually typical of the old medieval towns with narrow and steep streets, dotted with white houses.
+The list of charming villages in Andalucia gets longer and longer.
+There are more and more that are considered the most beautiful Andalucian villages, since these localities are increasingly committed to enhancing their historic, natural and cultural heritage.
+The attraction of these white villages does not always lie in their religious or civic monuments, though there are many that have beautiful ancient churches and Medieval castle remains, among other buildings of interest.
+The urban structure of these villages is usually the typical one of old Medieval town with narrow, winding streets, dotted with white houses.

 The eastern Costa del Sol is home to towns like Nerja, Torrox and Frigiliana.
 Its beaches can be enjoyed throughout the year thanks to a climate that is considered to be one of the best in Europe.
 Spectacular beaches, such as those found in the Maro Natural Park, combine with the typical charm of whitewashed houses and narrow streets of local villages, to make this place a paradise of sea and mountains.